Close Combat - Panthers in the Fog

 “Nice graphics, interesting roster of units with a high level of historical correctness, gameplay map is significantly larger than previous CC series.”

-“I gave it a pass on how the graphics are old and the sound is pretty ho-hum, that it costs so much for a very poor presentation, ugly UI and sections of the game (like the strategic layer) that the tutorial completely ignores and no sane person could figure out on their own.”
+“I gave it a pass on how the graphics are old and the sound is pretty ho-hum.
+It costs so much for a very poor presentation, ugly UI, and sections of the game (like the strategic layer) that the tutorial completely ignores, making it impossible for anyone to figure out on their own.”

 “It's like we're still in 1994 and there's been no improvements in gameplay, audio, or graphics.”

-“I've been playing Close Combat titles since the originals, so in terms of gameplay, this is a solid Close Combat title.”
+“I've been playing CC titles since the originals, so in terms of gameplay, this is a solid close combat title.”

-“Nice graphics, interesting roster of units with a high level of historical correctness, and the gameplay map is significantly larger than previous Close Combat series.”
+“Nice graphics, interesting roster of units with a high level of historical correctness, and the gameplay map is significantly larger than previous CC series.”

 “The franchise has some chronic problems: broken vehicle pathfinding, mysteriously slow and unathletic soldiers, occult line of sight mechanics, and of course: AI so braindead that the game basically doesn't have a functional singleplayer mode.”